-In this subsection, we consider the learning of certain smooth $L_2$ radial function, which frequently reflects the rotation-invariance feature in deep learning \citep{Chui-Lin-Zhou19}.
-Specifically, we consider a two-dimensional smooth $L_2$ radial function, i.e., $f(x) = g(|x|^2)$, where $x\in [-1,1]\times [-1,1]$, $|x|^2 :=\sum_{i=1}^2 x_i^2$, and $g(t)= (1-t)_+^5 (8t^2+5t+1)$ on $\mathbb{R}$ is some Wendland function (see, \cite{Lin-CFN2019}).
+In this subsection, we consider to learn certain smooth $L_2$ radial function that frequently reflects the rotation-invariance feature in deep learning \citep{Chui-Lin-Zhou19}.
+Specifically, we adopt a two-dimensional smooth $L_2$ radial function, i.e., $f(x) = g(|x|^2)$, where $x\in [-1,1]\times [-1,1]$, $|x|^2 :=\sum_{i=1}^2 x_i^2$, and $g(t)= (1-t)_+^5 (8t^2+5t+1)$ on $\mathbb{R}$ is some Wendland function \citep{Lin-CFN2019}.
 Except the target function $f$, the experimental settings in these experiments are similar to those in Section \ref{sc:simul-L1radial}.

-{\bf A. Learning performance of ADMM.} The test error of the considered algorithms in learning such smooth $L_2$ radial function is presented in Table \ref{Tab:L2radial-result}, while the trends of test error with respect to the depth of neural networks and scaling factor of MSRA initialization are shown respectively in Figure \ref{Fig:L2radial-depth-msrainit}(a) and (b).
-By Table \ref{Tab:L2radial-result}, the considered smooth $L_2$ radial function can be learned by the proposed ADMM well with a very small test error.
-Form Figure \ref{Fig:L2radial-depth-msrainit}(a), it can be observed that a deeper neural network is required to learn this function, say, the depth of the neural networks should be no less than 4 for the proposed ADMM to yield a good test error.
-Moreover, by Figure \ref{Fig:L2radial-depth-msrainit}(b), the proposed ADMM is generally more flexible to the choice of scaling factor of MSRA initialization, via comparing to SGD methods.
+{\bf A. Learning performance of ADMM.} The test error of the considered algorithms in learning such a smooth $L_2$ radial function is presented in Table \ref{Tab:L2radial-result}, while trends of test errors with respect to the depth are shown in Figure \ref{Fig:L2radial-depth}.
+By Table \ref{Tab:L2radial-result}, the considered smooth $L_2$ radial function can be learned by the proposed ADMM well with a small test error.
+Specifically, in terms of test error, the performance of the ADMM-sigmoid pair is slightly better than that of SGD type methods for deep ReLU nets, and the optimal depth of deep sigmoid nets required by ADMM is much smaller than those of deep ReLU nets required by the concerned SGD type methods.
+Due to less depth, the running time of ADMM is less than that of the concerned SGD type methods for deep ReLU nets under the optimal settings of neural networks.
+Moreover, from Figure \ref{Fig:L2radial-depth}(a), a deeper ReLU network with about 10 layers is generally required to learn the $L_2$ radial function with a good test error, while from Figure \ref{Fig:L2radial-depth}(b), the depth of deep sigmoid nets trained by ADMM can be much smaller (i.e., about 5) to yield a good test error.